mkaspr/ilp-solver/README.md

     nonBase (list) : list of length M of indices of non-basic varaibles dual (bool) : indicates whether this problem is a dual form of the original problem

-Some of the seemingly superflous fields are used in solving an updated version of the original problem as the solver branches.
+Some of the seemingly superflous fields are used to solve an updated version of the original problem as the solver branches.
 An original problem should use the following default values:

     z : 0.0
     base : range(0, N)